-The torque index appears to be used most frequently as a reliable and reproducible measurement; however, it fails as a clinically useful tool as it requires the extraction torque, therefore necessitates the removal of the half pin in question.
-Whereas simply recording the insertion torque may only provide a probability of loosening over a given time.
+The torque index appears to be used most frequently; however, it fails as a clinically useful measure as it requires the extraction torque, therefore necessitates the removal of the half-pin in question.
+Whereas, simply recording the insertion torque may only provide a probability of loosening over a given time.

-The ideal test would be one that provides a measurable value without sacrificing or risk damaging the pin-bone interface, the measure would be reproducible and easily performed while acceptable to the patient.
-Only one study appeared to use such a measure, the micro-CT scan, but the Downloaded from http://journals.lww.com/jlir by BhDMfsePHKav1zEoum1tQfN4a+kJLhEZgbsIHo4XMf0hCywCX1AW nYQp/IIQrHD3i3D0OdRyi7TvSFI4Cf3VC4/OAVpDDa8K2+Ya6H515kE= on 09/19/2024 authors failed to define a scale to represent loosening based on the number or volume of porosity around the pin-bone interface.
+The ideal test would be one that provides a measurable index without sacrificing or risk damaging the pin-bone interface; the measure would be reproducible and easily performed while acceptable to the patient.
+Only one study appeared to use such a measure, the micro-CT scan, but the authors failed to define a scale to represent loosening based on the number or volume of porosity around the pin-bone interface.

 In the absence of a large multicenter trial of one method of measuring loosening versus another, further studies should be constructed to set out a standardized, evidence-based definition of loosening.
+We would suggest the correlation of an in vivo extraction torque measurement with a recent radiograph analysis of the pin site adopting a modern technique of quantifying radiolucency on plain films such as the PVR.